Place notation is used to define methods in a compact way. For example: the place notation for Single Court Minimus is "34.14x14x14.34.14".

 This format is widely used in peal proving programs and other blue line generators.
-It allows for symmetrical blocks of notation to be shortened.
-Many methods are symmetric about the half-lead so this is quite effective.
+It allows for symmetrical blocks of notation to be shortened by only writing out the first half.
+Many methods are symmetric about the half-lead so this is quite effective in pratice.

 The place notation is broken up into chunks, with each chunk separated by a comma.
-Symmetrical chunks are preceded by a '&' (and only the notation up to the symmetry point is written), and asymmetrical chunks are preceded by a '+' and written in full.
+Symmetrical chunks are preceded by a '&', and only the notation up to the symmetry point is written.
+Asymmetrical chunks are preceded by a '+', and written in full.

-Various other shortened forms are in use which are similar to the microSIRIL format, which tend to simply be ways of expressing methods consisting of one large symmetric block and a single change over the lead end.
+Although microSIRIL format is probably most common, various other shortened forms are in use which are similar.
+These tend to simply be ways of expressing methods consisting of one large symmetric block and a single change over the lead end.
+Many also use '-' instead of 'x'.
 All of the following are ways of expressing Plain Bob Minor: